S4 Ep2: Unlocking Developer Velocity: API Design & Blackbird

 Episode Guests

 I sat down with James Higginbotham, founder of Launch Any, author of API Developer Weekly, well-known API expert consultant, and all-around great guy (from what I can tell).
 We sought James out to be one of the first to test Blackbird and provide valuable feedback.
-He’s explored it through the lens of his widely-respected approach to helping companies craft and maintain good APIs: ADDR (Align, Define, Design, Refine).
+He’s explored it through the lens of his widely-respected approach to helping companies craft and maintain good APIs: ADDR (Align, Define, API Design, Refine).

 Transcript